Prajwala09/image-processing-lab/README.md

 c.waitKey(0)
 output
 ![i3](https://user-images.githubusercontent.com/72255259/104480259-64fde080-55ea-11eb-8c24-7d5d0ffd1910.jpg)
+**3.Create a program to find sum and mean of a set of image.**
+In digital image processing, the sum of absolute differences (SAD) is a measure of the similarity between image blocks.
+It is calculated by taking the absolute difference between each pixel in the original block and the corresponding pixel in the block being used for comparison

+Mean is most basic of all statistical measure.
+Means are often used in geometry and analysis; a wide range of means have been developed for these purposes.
+In contest of image processing filtering using mean is classified as spatial filtering and used for noise reduction.

 **4.Develop a program to convert image to binary image and gray scale.**
 Binary images are images whose pixels have only two possible intensity values.
 Numerically, the two values are often 0 for black, and either 1 or 255 for white.
 The main reason binary images are particularly useful in the field of Image Processing is because they allow easy separation of an object from the background.